SModelS/smodels/README.rst

 Python code can be found in *Example.py*.

-Detailed explanations on how to use SModelS, including explanations of the output, can be found in the section ''Running SModelS'' of the `SModelS online manual`_.
+Detailed explanations on how to use SModelS, including explanations of the output, can be found in the section `Using SModelS <http://smodels.readthedocs.io/en/latest/RunningSModelS.htm>`_ of the `SModelS online manual`_.

 A few example input files are provided in the inputFiles folder and can be used to test *runSModelS.py*.